msysbio/CellScanner/docs/tutorials/gui.md

 ![import data](../_static//Import_data_step.png)

 ## Train Model
-Next, we open the ***Train Model*** panel.
+Next, we open the **Train Model** panel.
-If the CellScanner window becomes too big for your screen, close the ***Import Data*** panel.
+If the CellScanner window becomes too big for your screen, close the **Import Data** panel.
 Here, we are going to use default values as shown below.
 UMAP is run first to remove debris.
 Essentially, this is done by clustering events from blanks and monocultures and then removing events from monocultures that are too similar to events in blanks.
-Next, a neural model is trained on the filtered monocultures.
+Next, a model (here a neural network) is trained on the filtered monocultures.

-TODO: gating based on stains to be explained here
+Optionally, you can apply gating to the mono-cultures.
+If you wish to do so, please open the **Run prediction** panel and click the *Apply line gating* checkbox.
+In this example, samples were treated with SYBR Green and propidium iodide.
+The latter is not membrane-permeable and is a red flurescent stain.
+Thus, it can enter cells only if their membrane is ruptured and cells stained red are therefore treated as dead.
+In contrast, SYBR Green is a membrane-permeable green fluorescent stain that binds to DNA.
+Thus, any event that is not green does not contain DNA and should better not be counted as a cell.
+The thresholds have to be specified as a function of the intensity values for the corresponding channels in mono- and cocultures.
+Usually, the software accompanying your flow cytometer can visualise intensities in different channels as histograms and scatter plots, thereby helping you to select thresholds.
+Here, we will set the thresholds as follows:

+- Staining inactive cells: FL2-H > 2000000
+- Staining all cells: FL1-A > 500000

 ![train model](../_static//Train_model_step.png)